-GRMN 102-German II 4 hours.
+GRMN 102 - German II 4 hours.
 This course builds on German I, increasing students' communicative skills and exploration of German-speaking cultures.
 Students improve their proficiency in speaking, listening, writing and reading German through engaging in class activities and with independent work.
 Students learn to perform practical tasks like ordering in restaurants, dressing, visiting others, and making living arrangements.
 Prerequisite: GRMN 101, 41-60% on German Language Placement Exam, or permission of instructor.
-(II)

-GRMN 200-Special Topics in German 1-4 hours.
+Course Attribute(s): CLAS: (02) Foreign Language, CoB: Humanities GRMN 200 - Special Topics in German 1-4 hours.
 Content varies from year to year.
+Course Attribute(s): CoB: Humanities

-GRMN 400-Special Topics 1-4 hours.
+GRMN 400 - Special Topics 1-4 hours.
 Special topics may include: Literature and Film of the former GDR, History of the German Language, German Literature of the Renaissance, Contemporary Writers in the German-speaking World, Minority Writers in Germany, and The History of Jews in Germany.
 Readings, discussions and assignments are in German.
 Prerequisite: 300-level German course or permission of instructor.

-GRMN 450-Independent Study 1-4 hours.
+GRMN 450 - Independent Study 1-4 hours.
 For students with a particular interest in an aspect of German language, culture or literature not covered in any established course.
 A 4-hour independent study is required of German majors.
 Approved Plan of Study required.

-GRMN 485-Internship in German 1-4 hours.
+GRMN 485 - Internship in German 1-4 hours.
 An off-campus project in consultation with faculty in the Division of Modern Languages.
 Students gain experience in a variety of careers involving German and related fields.
 The internship must be conducted in German.
 Requirements for this project include a journal, job evaluations, and a final report.
 May be taken during the summer or semester abroad.
 GRMN 202 or equivalent proficiency recommended.
-(GP)